• Skip to primary navigation

 The sweet notes of the sauce are the result of fruits such as apricots, while the zesty notes are balanced with the help of ingredients like vinegar and spices.

-Although duck sauces are found in large varieties and brands today, most of the common duck sauces will produce a distinct flavor profile.
+Although duck sauces are found in large varieties and brands today, most of the common duck sauces will produce a distinct flavor.

-It will be tangy but not tarty, fruity yet full enough to be used in various ways.
+It will be tangy but not tarty, fruity yet full enough to be used in various ways - similar to the bright contrast found in key lime pie taste guide.

 In terms of consistency, duck sauces closely resemble orange marmalade but without bitterness.